Adikesava Perumal temple, Mylapore

 Adi Kesava Temple is dedicated to Hindu god Vishnu located in Mylapore, Chennai, in the South Indian state of Tamil Nadu.
-Constructed in the Dravidian style of architecture, dedicated to Vishnu, who is worshipped as Sri Adi Kesava Perumal and his consort Lakshmi as Mayuravalli Thayar.
-The temple is believed to be the birthplace of Peyalvar, one of the first three of the twelve Alvar saints of the 6th-9th century CE.
+Constructed in the Tamil style of architecture, dedicated to Vishnu, who is worshipped as Adi Kesava Perumal and his consort Lakshmi as Mayuravalli Thayar.
+The temple is believed to be the birthplace of Peyalvar, an Alvar saint.
+It is considered one among the 108 Abhimana Kshethram of Vaishnavate tradition.

 Chithra Kulam, the temple tank is believed to be of historic origin and one of the major rainwater storage facility in the region.
 The float festival celebrated during the Tamil month of Thai is a very prominent festival of the temple.
 The temple is open from 5 a.m. to 11 a.m. and 5 p.m. to 8 p.m and has six daily rituals at various times of the day.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, during the churning of the Ocean of milk, Vishnu instructed his consort Lakshmi to reach the hermitage of Sage Bhrigu.
 The sage was doing a penance to attain a girl child, and accepted Lakshmi as his daughter.
-The presiding deity, Adi Kesava, is believed to have married goddess Bharghavi, the daughter of sage Bhrigu.
+The presiding deity, Adi Kesava, is believed to have married goddess Bhargavi, the daughter of sage Bhrigu.